LGBT Foundation: Current work

 As of 2019, LGBT Foundation is the largest LGBT health and community services charity in the UK, offering a range of services serving over 40,000 people in person and over 600,000 people online every year.

 LGBT Foundation provides a wide range of wellbeing and support services.
 Their domestic abuse programme provides practical housing advice, 1:1 casework support and advice sessions to LGBT victims of domestic abuse.
 Their substance misuse programme provides 1-2-1 and group support for those addicted to drugs and/or alcohol.
 Their talking therapies team deliver LGBT-affirmative counselling support.
 Their befriending service helps people to build their support networks, make friends and reduce loneliness.
 The Foundation Direct helpline – the organisation's oldest service - provides crisis email and phone support to over 5,000 people every year.

-They operate a sexual health testing service for men who have sex with men and LGBT people.
-Over the past year they have delivered 498 rapid HIV tests and 260 full sexual health screenings alongside providing access to sexual wellbeing advice and support.
-They also do outreach testing across Greater Manchester.
-Each year their sexual health team distributes over a quarter of a million loose condoms and sachets of lube.
+They operate a sexual health testing service for men who have sex with men and LGBT people, conducting outreach testing across Greater Manchester.
+Each year their sexual health team distributes over a quarter of a million condoms and sachets of lube, celebrating 30 years of free condom and lube distribution in 2024.

 Pride in Practice is LGBT Foundation's quality assurance support service that strengthens and develops Primary Care Services relationship with their lesbian, gay, bisexual and trans patients within the local community.
 As of 2019, 2.1 million patients in Greater Manchester are now registered at Pride in Practice accredited GP practices.